asntech/bios259-w24/05-workflows/nextflow-nfcore/README.md

 ### Load the Java module, because Nextflow needs Java

+We have a pre-installed copy of `Nextflow version 23.10.1`.
+If you already have a Nextflow installed, skip the step below.

 Nextflow needs Java, so let's load Java using the module load.
 ```
 module load java/18.0.2